SeizenPass/assignment8/README.md

     CONSTRAINT books_pkey PRIMARY KEY (isbn)
 );

-# Working With UserServlet
+# Working With assignment8.UserServlet
 ### *All Methods require destination url to be passed as a string ATTRIBUTE*

 ## GET/api/v1.0/users:
-### gets all users in the database as a ArrayList<User> to the request attribute
+### gets all users in the database as a ArrayList<assignment8.User> to the request attribute

 ## GET/api/v1.0/users/{id}:
-### gets a single user from the database by his (id) as User object to the request attribute
+### gets a single user from the database by his (id) as assignment8.User object to the request attribute

 ## POST/api/v1.0/users
 ### adds a row to the database Users, requires (id, username, password, access) parameters to be passed